 U.S. Senate heads for showdown over Republican police reform bill

 The U.S. Senate headed for a showdown on Wednesday over a Republican police reform bill that Democrats have rejected as too limited to rein in police misconduct, as public protests continue over George Floyd's death.
 The bill, crafted by the Senate's only Black Republican, Senator Tim Scott, must garner 60 votes to move forward in the 100-seat chamber.
-But Republicans control only 53 votes, and Democrats have vowed to oppose the measure while urging talks on a new bipartisan measure.
+But Republicans control only 53 votes.
+Democrats have vowed to oppose the measure, while urging Republicans to start over with bipartisan talks on a new bill.

-"It will never get 60 votes," Senate Democratic leader Chuck Schumer vowed on Tuesday.
-"We need a bipartisan bill and a process to get there.
-That's when we will move a bill."
-The Congressional Black Caucus, which represents more than 50 African-American lawmakers, called on senators to oppose the Republican measure, calling it "a completely watered-down fake reform bill."
+The Congressional Black Caucus, which represents more than 50 African-American lawmakers, said senators should oppose the Republican measure, calling it "a completely watered-down fake reform bill."
+Ahead of Wednesday's midday vote, Senate Majority Leader Mitch McConnell warned that Democrats would bear responsibility if they do not vote to move forward.

-A vote is expected around midday.
-Senate Majority Leader Mitch McConnell has pledged to take steps to allow additional votes on the measure.
-But Republicans warn that a failed vote could mean a political stalemate.
+"If they do not, the next time another appalling incident makes our nation sick to its stomach with grief and anger yet again, Senate Democrats can explain to the nation why they made sure the Senate did nothing," he said.
+Senate Democratic leader Chuck Schumer said bipartisan talks could produce new legislation within a few weeks.
+"All is not lost.
+There is a better path and one we should take," Schumer said.

 ALSO READ